This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Flour: All-purpose flour acts as the base.
-For a gluten-free variant, substitute with 1:1 gluten-free flour.
+- Flour: All-purpose flour forms the base.
+If you need a gluten-free option, use a 1:1 gluten-free flour substitute.

-- Butter: Provides richness.
-Substitute with coconut oil for a dairy-free option.
+- Butter: Adds richness.
+You can substitute with coconut oil for a dairy-free alternative.

-- Egg Yolk: Binds the ingredients.
-Hang onto that egg white and use it in one of our egg white recipes like mini Texas Sheet Cake and Coconut Macaroons.
+- Egg Yolk: Binds everything together.
+Hang onto that egg white and use it in one of our egg white recipes like mini Texas Sheet Cake and small batch Coconut Macaroons.

 - Sugar: Sweetens the bread.